JuliaCon/proceedings.juliacon.org/content/about.md

 The JuliaCon Proceedings is an open-access journal published in cooperation with the [The Open Journals](http://www.theoj.org/).

 It is a volunteer driven effort to provide proceedings for the JuliaCon conference.

+Proceedings can be submitted for JuliaCon 2019 till the **7th of July**.

 ## Code of Conduct {#code_of_conduct}